lbolton3/Secure-Programming-Project/README.md

 - Input validation is done via Regex to match patterns that correspond to specific kinds of attacks or invalid inputs
     - These are documented and verified in the test files under `tests/`

+#### Encryption
+- We use OpenSSL's AES implementation to encrypt and decrypt the logfile.
+- The logfile is stored as an encrypted file on disk and cannot be modified or read without the appropriate token `-K`
+- The AES symmetric key is derived from the correct token `-K` after authentication passes
+    - Therefore, there is no need to store the AES key anywhere.

 ### Example usage
 - <b>IMPORTANT NOTE:</b> in the current version, the token `-K` is just the string `123`
 ```